Mortgage Calculator

 In adapting Ijarah as a mode of financing, Islamic financial institutions need to ensure that multiple contracts are executed e.g. Wakalah, Ijarah and the dual Wa’ad.

-The consensus of opinion from Shariah scholars, in this regard, is that so long as there is no contingency between each of the constituent documents (e.g. Each agreement is capable of standing on its own) then this is permissible.
+The consensus of opinion from Sharia scholars, in this regard, is that so long as there is no contingency between each of the constituent documents (e.g. Each agreement is capable of standing on its own) then this is permissible.

 The fact that each contract is signed at the same time is irrelevant.
 The test is whether each separately identifiable transaction can stand on its own.

 At first this may seem counterintuitive to the way a conventional lease arrangement may operate.
-However, as noted in the discussion above, the Shariah will look at the rights and obligations under the terms of the contract to determine whether the relationship between Financier and Customer constitutes a valid Ijarah.
+However, as noted in the discussion above, the Sharia will look at the rights and obligations under the terms of the contract to determine whether the relationship between Financier and Customer constitutes a valid Ijarah.

 Equally, this rationale also applies to the Wakala and Wa’ad.